-- Amerson River Park contains 180 acres of pristine forests, meadows, and wetlands surrounded by a river oxbow.
+Amerson River Park contains 180 acres of pristine forests, meadows, and wetlands surrounded by a river oxbow.
 However, Amerson River Park is more than just a beautiful place to admire nature.
-The Park’s natural beauty is complimented by a state-of-the-art playground, a canoe launch and takeout, miles of trail, and pavilions overlooking the river.
-The Park offers exciting amenities that appeal to families, adventurous outdoorsmen, and nature lovers to all enjoy.
+The park’s natural beauty is complemented by a state-of-the-art playground, a canoe launch and takeout, miles of trail, and pavilions overlooking the river.
+The park offers exciting amenities that appeal to families, adventurous outdoorsmen, and nature lovers to enjoy.

-A nature lover’s paradise, this park is filled with majestic stone bridges, magnificent stone benches, a mossy brook, and beautiful perennials and evergreens.
+A nature lover’s paradise, this park is filled with majestic stone bridges and benches, a mossy brook, and beautiful perennials and evergreens.
 Shirley Hills’ residents may also plant trees in memorial of loved ones in the park.

 Dr. William G. Lee Camellia Gardens